 You wouldn’t shop for a racing vehicle in a used car lot.

-So don’t get a theme that isn’t built for the task.
+So don’t get a theme that isn’t built for obliterating the competition.

 Your website is constantly competing (aka “racing”) against other sites.